bramvreugd/Domoticz-PiMonitor-Plugin/README.md

 # Update
 Original maker was not happy and stopped to maintain this plugin.

-I made a little change to this plugin to show a text a the throttled status in stead of only a number.
+I made a little change to this plugin to show a text of the throttled status instead of only a number.